Sadhu Kochoonju Upadesi

 During his lifetime he was known as Kochoonju which was a contraction of the two Malayalam words Kochu and Kunju.
 Malayalam equivalent of a preacher is Upadesi.
 During his missionary work in Tamil Nadu, India, they called him Sadhu meaning, holy man.
 Thus he came to be known as Sadhu Kochkunju Upadesi.

 Birth and family life

-Edayaranmula is a small village near Aranmula in Pathanamthitta District, Kerala.
-It was here he was born on 29 November 1883.
-His father was Moothampackal Itty and his mother was Mariamma of Perangattu Padickal.
-His pet name was Kochoonju and his real name was M.I Varughese (Muthampackal Itty Varughese).
-He was a member of a large family of six sisters.
+M. I. Varughese was born on 29 November 1883 to Itty of Moothampackal and his wife Mariamma of Perangattu Padickal, in Edayaranmula, a small village near Aranmula in Pathanamthitta District, Kerala.

+His parents called him Kochoonju and he was a member of a large family of six sisters.
 He had a brother, who died at the age of two.

-As Sadhu Kochu Kunchju Upadeshi lived at a time when child marriage was an accepted custom, Kochu Kunchju was married at 12 years of age.
+As Sadhu Kochkunju Upadeshi lived at a time when child marriage was an accepted custom, Kochkunju was married at 12 years of age.
 His wife's name was Aleyamma.
-She provided the support that Kochu Kunchju needed.
+She provided the support that Kochkunju needed.
 He made ends meet by working as a farmer and selling the products of the field.